 Data compression will give a 56/64 Kbps link an effective throughput range from 112/128 Kbps when transferring binary files, to 364/384 Kbps when transferring graphic files.
-This increased throughput significantly reduces the bandwidth required between the LANs to achieve a given performance level, and also allows the use of lower-cost transmission facilities.
+This increased throughput significantly reduces the bandwidth required across the WAN link to achieve a given performance level and/or allows the use of lower-cost transmission facilities.